-The college should invest more in resourses that would help the faculty to conduct quality research.
-The acquisition of some databases (i.e., Bloomberg, WRDS, etc.) would enhance and intensify the research activities of the faculty.
+The college could invest more heavily in resourses that could help the faculty to conduct quality research.
+The acquisition of certain databases (i.e., Bloomberg, WRDS, etc.) would enhance and intensify the research activities of the faculty.
+Along the same lines, the budget offered for research activities could be increased to accommodate more than once conference per year.